-Top Trump adviser next in impeachment hearing hot seat
+Top Trump adviser steps down ahead of impeachment testimony

+WASHINGTON (AP) — President Donald Trump’s top adviser for Russian and European affairs is leaving his job at the White House, a day before he’s scheduled to testify before the House impeachment investigators, a senior administration official said Wednesday.

-WASHINGTON (AP) — Tim Morrison owes his job at the National Security Council to President Donald Trump.
-But on Thursday, Morrison’s testimony in the House impeachment inquiry might be central to a push to remove the president from office.
+Tim Morrison owes his job at the National Security Council to Trump, but his testimony Thursday in the House impeachment inquiry might be central to a push to remove the president from office.

+A senior administration official said Morrison “has decided to pursue other opportunities.”
+The official, who was not authorized to discuss Morrison’s job and spoke only on condition of anonymity, said Morrison has been considering leaving the administration for “some time.”

+Morrison has been in the spotlight since August when a government whistleblower said multiple U.S. officials had said Trump was “using the power of his office to solicit interference from a foreign country in the 2020 U.S. election.”

 Morrison, tall and lean with an authoritative voice, will be asked to explain that “sinking feeling” he got when Trump demanded that Ukraine’s president investigate former Vice President Joe Biden and meddling in the 2016 election.